 Suggestions for future deserving award nominees are welcome.

-For more information contact Dinesh Singhal, President, at 713-222-8500, or contact us through our contact page by clicking here.
+For more information contact Dinesh H. Singhal, President, at President@HCDLA.com or 713-222-8500, or contact us through our contact page by clicking here.